 Q) Does this mean you’re selling images for a profit?

 A) No. I allow my Patrons access to images that in the past I would normally post on Tumblr (Tumblr is no longer allowing nude content so Twitter would be the next site to have these posted).
 They are not buying anything.
 Images are not to be shared or reposted anywhere on the net.
 Yes I do collect funds but as stated before, those funds are used solely for the purpose of my craft.
 They do not pay my bills.
-As I have stated many times, if enough models I have shot wish me to close the profile down, I will and the following will happen: All images that had a limited audience will now be made open to the general public and I will start charging for my shoots in order to keep the closet as full as possible.
+As I have stated many times, if enough models I have shot wish me to close the profiles down, I will and the following will happen: All images that had a limited audience will now be made open to the general public and I will start charging for my shoots in order to keep the closet as full as possible.
 Models who want studio sets will pay the studio fees.
 No more TFP except with a very select few.
 To those who pay my rates, we shoot what they want

 Q) Are models allowed to profit from the shoot?